Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked:

-• Balanced seat depth for sitting, reclining, and casual hosting.
+• A balanced seat that works for upright sitting, reclining, and everyday conversation.

 Who it is best for: